orthopteroid/ganesha-xl/README.md

 ## Sampling and Crossover Generalities

 The plugin's selection sampling routine (gxSample) uses a hybrid approach of objective-value and data-crc to remove population duplicates and reduce saturation.
-It also tracks the two best *unique* population members and ensure that 1/6 of the total population is given to cross breeding just those members with other viable candidates.
+It also tracks the two best *unique* population members and ensure that 1/3 of the total population is given to cross breeding just those members with other viable candidates.
 They are also bred with themselves (without mutation) resulting in effectively a plain copy - to ensure they are preserved and not removed from the population accidentally.

-gzSample produces two columns indicies for use by the breeding (gxCross) but as these are output to sheet cells, you are welcome to interfere with the values before passing them on to gxCross.
+gxSample produces two columns indicies for use by the breeding (gxCross) but as these are output to sheet cells, you are welcome to interfere with the values before passing them on to gxCross.
 Either that or you can write your own or hack on gxSample itself.

 ## Schema